Siamese Foundation Models for Crystal Structure Prediction: Results

-\subsubsection{Involving Unstable Crystals is Essential in Pretraining DAO-G.}
+\subsection{Involving Unstable Crystals is Essential in Pretraining DAO-G.}

-During the two-stage pretraining of DAO-G, DAO-P is utilized to relax the pretraining dataset from Stage \Rst \ to Stage \Rnd.
+In this part, we analyze the two-stage pretrained DAO-G, where DAO-P is utilized to relax the pretraining dataset from Stage \Rst \ to Stage \Rnd.
 Here, we conduct ablation studies to validate the benefits of this strategy.
 We first assess the energy prediction accuracy of DAO-P, as it is fundamental to the relaxation process.
-As shown in \cref{fig:generation_analysis}(d), the Mean-Absolute-Errors (MAEs) of the predicted energies by DAO-P are 0.0260 eV/atom and 0.0514 eV/atom on the test sets of MP-20 and MPTS-52, respectively.
+As shown in \cref{fig:generation_analysis}e, the Mean-Absolute-Errors (MAEs) of the predicted energies by DAO-P are 0.0260 eV/atom and 0.0514 eV/atom on the test sets of MP-20 and MPTS-52, respectively.
 Note that DAO-P is NOT even finetuned on these two benchmarks.
 This accuracy is typically considered acceptable for materials science, suggesting that DAO-P provides a reliable basis for structure relaxation.
-Besides, \cref{fig:generation_analysis}(c) illustrates the cumulative energy reduction across different energy bins after relaxation, revealing a clear trend of energy refinement.
+Besides, \cref{fig:generation_analysis}d depicts the average energy reduction across energy bins after relaxation, revealing a clear trend of energy refinement, particularly pronounced in the higher-energy bins.

 We then explore the effect of involving unstable crystals for DAO-G's pretraining.
 For this purpose, we consider two ablations of DAO-G without the second stage: DAO-G (Stage \Rst, Stable) that use only stable crystals in deduplicated CrysDB for pretraining, and DAO-G (Stage \Rst) that is pretrained on the full deduplicated CrysDB.
 For clear reference, the original DAO-G is dubbed as DAO-G (Stage \Rst+\Rnd).
-As visualized in \cref{fig:generation_analysis}(a), after finetuning, DAO-G (Stage \Rst) outperforms DAO-G (Stage \Rst, Stable) in most cases, suggesting that directly incorporating unstable data during pretraining enhances DAO-G’s performance.
+As visualized in \cref{fig:generation_analysis}a, after finetuning, DAO-G (Stage \Rst) outperforms DAO-G (Stage \Rst, Stable) in most cases, suggesting that directly incorporating unstable data during pretraining enhances DAO-G’s performance.
 We now compare DAO-G (Stage \Rst+Stage \Rnd) with DAO-G (Stage \Rst).
 On MP-20, DAO-G (Stage \Rst+Stage \Rnd) achieves improved MR and lower RMSE, though with a slight increase in RMSE variance.
 On MPTS-52, it maintains comparable MR while significantly reducing RMSE and lowering variance for both metrics.
-These results highlight the effectiveness of conducting data relaxation in the two-stage pretraining.
-We present more details in \cref{sec:detailed_comparison_of_DAO-G}.
+These results highlight the effectiveness of conducting data relaxation.
+In \cref{sec:dao_ablation}, we conduct an ablation study on the two-stage pretraining strategy by comparing our full model against several variants, including training Stage \Rst\ with only relaxed data, removing unstable structures in the second stage to assess their impact, and employing the deduplicated-data-pretrained DAO-P model for structure generation.